 What are identity assurance levels?

-For organizations verifying identities online, the most relevant assurance level is IAL2.
+For organizations that verify identities online, the most relevant assurance level is IAL2.
 This level uses digital documents to support the real-world existence of an identity and verifies that the correct person is associated with it.

 The IAL2 standard rates each type of supporting digital document on its reliability.
 Some documents offer stronger verification assurance than others due to factors such as the issuing source.
 For example, a passport is rated as “Superior,” a driver’s license can be “Strong” or “Fair,” and “Weak” documents are those where data is commonly leaked or easily spoofed, such as a Social Security card.